Cologne Stadtbahn: Mengenich

 For the newly built neighborhood Bocklemünd/Mengenich a connection to the tram network has been planned since the 1960s.
 This connection was supposed to cross the Militärringstraße on a bridge and the run through a green space to the Autobahn A1 where the line would've ended in a turning loop.
 This initial planning was first lowered in priority, and later made impossible by an expansion of the Militärringstraße.
 In 2002, line 3 was expanded to the new terminus Mengenich Ollenhauerring as the first part of a planned expansion to the center of Görling including a tunnel.
 The planned tunnel was not deemed financeable by NRW and so the city council decided in 2006 that a routing along the surface, that only passed along the edge of the residential area, would be done.

 Several variants of the now high priority project along Militärringsstraße to Tollerstraße, Schumacherring or Buschweg were prepared and presented to residents for discussion in 2008.
 On 6 February 2018 the construction of the new terminus station at Schumacherring began, with it being opened on August 27 of the same year.

 Brühl double-track

 In 2015 the city council approved the expansion to double-track the part of line 18 between Brühl-Mitte and Brühl-Badorf.
 By December 2018, the new tracks had been built, but because a new railway control center and required inspections had delays, the new track could be opened in April 2019.
 Additional construction such as the upgrade of platforms along the track was finished by mid 2020.

 Current and future expansion

-North-South rail (Nord-Süd Stadtbahn, NSS)
+North-South Stadtbahn

-The NSS is made up of three stages:
+The North-South Stadtbahn (NSS) is made up of three stages: